vdouet/Reinforcement-Learning/03 - Deep Reinforcement Learning Hands-On/Chapter 6 - Deep Q-Networks.md

 -> This normalize the rewards received in different games.
 + Convert the observation (image from the screen) into floats and rescale in the range \[0.0...1.0]

+Some of those wrapper are not used and not included for Pong.
+Sometimes, when the DQN is not converging, the problem is not in the code but in the wrongly wrapped environment.